JuliaGizmos/InteractBase.jl/.github/ISSUE_TEMPLATE/bug_report.md

 **Version info (please complete the following information):**
  - include the output of `versioninfo()` and `Pkg.status()`
+ - how are you deploying the widgets?
+Jupyter Notebook/Lab, Juno, Blink or Mux?

 **Before opening an issue**
 - make sure you are on the latest release of InteractBase and try rebuilding it with `Pkg.build("InteractBase")`